TRAILERS AND PARKING

 - The Trailer Lot has been renamed "Hotel California", because like the lyrics in the song "you can check out anytime you want,

 but you can never leave", at least until Sunday afternoon.
-Translation: If you arrive in time to park in the main Trailer Lot next
+Translation: If you arrive late Saturday afternoon to park in the main Trailer Lot next

 to the boathouse, be aware that we cannot guarantee a way for you to depart until Sunday afternoon after all the racing is done.

-If you're coming on Saturday and wish to leave on Saturday or mid-day Sunday, then put your trailer on the boulevard to be
+If you're coming on Saturday and wish to leave mid-day Sunday, then resist the urge to enter the trailer lot.
+Instead, put your trailer on the boulevard to be

 assured that you won't be boxed in.
 We expect trailers to arrive for the Textile starting Saturday afternoon and we'd like to